Marohn-Group/mmodel/README.rst

-MModel
+mmodel
 ======

 |GitHub version| |PyPI version shields.io| |PyPI pyversions| |Unittests|
 |Docs|

-MModel is a lightweight and modular model-building framework for small-scale and nonlinear models.
+*mmodel* is a lightweight and modular model-building framework for small-scale and nonlinear models.
 The package aims to solve scientific program prototyping and distribution difficulties, making it easier to create modular, fast, and user-friendly packages.

-For using mmodel in a complex scientific workflow, please refer to the `mrfmsim <https://marohn-group.github.io/mrfmsim-docs/overview.html>`__ on how mmodel improves the development of magnetic resonance force microscopy (MRFM) experiments.
+For using *mmodel* in a complex scientific workflow, please refer to the `mrfmsim <https://marohn-group.github.io/mrfmsim-docs/overview.html>`__ on how *mmodel* improves the development of magnetic resonance force microscopy (MRFM) experiments.

 Quickstart